 What is an e-commerce readiness assessment?

 An e-commerce readiness assessment is a tool that evaluates business capabilities to engage in e-commerce activities and sell online.
 It helps firms evaluate their strengths, areas to improve, and weaknesses in interacting with customers, suppliers, and business partners through digital channels.
-E-commerce readiness assessments offer insights for launching e-commerce sales channels, such as investments in market research, online payments, customer services, and logistics.
+E-commerce readiness assessments offer insights to launch e-commerce sales channels through investments in market research, online payments, customer services, and logistics.

 What is the structure of an e-commerce readiness assessment?

 E-commerce readiness assessments may have five sections:

 - E-commerce planning: This involves assessing whether companies have defined their value proposition for target customer segments and whether their products and services comply with regulations and requirements in target markets.

 - Online presence: This involves identifying whether businesses own a website that lists products and services in marketplaces and if this website is in line with customer preferences.

 - Digital marketing: This involves looking at the extent to which businesses use digital marketing to promote their online sales and monitor digital goals and key performance indicators (KPIs).

 - Shipping and inventory: This involves evaluating business capabilities in offering shipping options to customers, meeting import duties and other charges, and managing inventory systems.